okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

 #### Learning outcomes

-* Add a custom domain to your org.
+Add a custom domain to your org.

 #### What you need

 * Familiarity with Terraform terms: configuration, resources, and commands.
-See the Terraform documentation [introductory concepts](https://www.terraform-best-practices.com/key-concepts) article.
+See the Terraform documentation [introductory concepts](https://www.terraform-best-practices.com/key-concepts).
 Also, see the [introduction page for Okta Terraform automation](/docs/guides/terraform-overview/main/).

-* An Okta organization that uses the Okta Identity Engine (the default for newer Okta accounts).
+* An Okta org that uses the Okta Identity Engine (the default for newer Okta accounts)

-* A [Terraform configuration](/docs/guides/terraform-enable-org-access/) that can access your Okta org.
+* A [Terraform configuration](/docs/guides/terraform-enable-org-access/) that can access your Okta org

-* An Okta user account with the Super Administrator role.
+* An Okta user account with the Super Administrator role

-* An ability to view and change the DNS records for domains, such as `example.com`, and subdomains, such as `my-brand.example.com`, used for your Okta org.
+* An ability to view and change the DNS records for domains, such as `example.com`, and subdomains, such as `my-brand.example.com`, used for your Okta org

-* A valid 2048-bit PEM-encoded TLS certificate for your subdomain.
+* A valid 2048-bit PEM-encoded TLS certificate for your subdomain

-* Terraform 1.8.5 or later.
+* Terraform 1.8.5 or later

-* Okta Terraform provider 4.9.1 or later.
+* Okta Terraform provider 4.9.1 or later

 ## Overview

-You can customize the domain name of your okta org.
+You can customize the domain name of your Okta org.
 You can also create up to three custom domains if your org includes the multibrand feature.
-For more information on custom domains, see [About Okta domain customization](/docs/guides/custom-url-domain/main/#about-okta-domain-customization) in [Customize domain and email address](/docs/guides/custom-url-domain/).
+See [About Okta domain customization](/docs/guides/custom-url-domain/main/#about-okta-domain-customization) in [Customize domain and email address](/docs/guides/custom-url-domain/).

-Your customized domain enables creating a seamless branded experience for your users so that all URLs look like your app.
+Your customized domain enables you to create a seamless branded experience for your users so that all URLs look like your app.
 For example, you can change the URL domain from the default to `my-example-org.com`.

-The multibrand customization feature enables customizing multiple domains and subdomains in addition to hosted org.
-To manage branding for a custom domain in Terraform, first follow the instructions in this article to create custom domains, and create resources that encapsulate your customizations.
-Then [create a new brand](docs/guides/terraform-manage-end-user-experience/main/#create-a-new-brand-requires-multibrand-customization) and add yoru customizations.
+The multibrand customization feature enables customizing multiple domains and subdomains in addition to a hosted org.
+To manage branding for a custom domain in Terraform, first follow the instructions in this article to create custom domains and create resources that encapsulate your customizations.
+Then [create a new brand](docs/guides/terraform-manage-end-user-experience/main/#create-a-new-brand-requires-multibrand-customization) and add your customizations.

 ### Set up your Terraform files